zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all providers products by accessing the route described below.
+The admin can visualize all providers products by accessing the route below.

 route: *`GET "/api/v1/admin/catalog-products"`*

 # Admin Shop Catalog Provider Product Attribute

-When logged in, the admin can access information about the catalog, it allows him to list your products attributes.
+When logged in, the admin can access information about the catalog.
+This access allows him to list catalog products attributes.

 ## List